willwade/KeyGuideMaker/cvkeyguard/README.md

 * [OpenCV 2.x](https://github.com/btel/svg_utils)
 * [pygame]
 * [easygui]
+* [simplesvg]

-NB: EasyGui is modified.
+NB: SimpleSVG is modified.
 Please use the modified version in place of the installed lib file..

 ##Random notes##